vportens/minishell/README.md

 ## 1. Pipe
 Pipe will allow you to communicate through your list of command via file_directory (fd)
 In each cmd_line you will need a fd_in an a fd_out (int) **(man open)**
-Your first cmd_line fd_int will be set at STDIN, and the last cmd_line fd_out on STDOUT
+Your first cmd_line fd_in will be set at STDIN, and the last cmd_line fd_out on STDOUT
 Connect your pipe[0] to the fd_out and pipe[1] to fd_in of the next cmd_line.

 ## 2. Open Close file

 Now your command line are connected via fd, but maybe you have to redirect information via file set by the commande line right on bash,
 Go through your token lst, and if you got a Type file/heredoc/exitfile/exitfileout then, open it with open, and change your fd_in or fd_out
-And don't forget to close the fd that become ussless :)
+And don't forget to close the fd that becomes ussless :)

 ## 3. Here_doc
-For Here_doc, there a special case,
+For Here_doc, it is a special case,
 I personnaly chose the easy solution to creat a file with a random name and fill it with the imformation till i got my limitor word.
 **Becarefull**
-Here_doc is special, as for the expension, the contente is expend with is own rule
+Here_doc is special, as for the expension, the content is expand with is own rules
-If the limitor is expend (had quote on it) the word in the file will not be expend, and if it's not, the word will be expend
+If the limitor is expand (had quote on it) the word in the file will not be expand, and if it's not, the word will be expand
 Exemple :
 ```
 bash : cat << hello""